The Mustang: Production

 In May 2017, it was announced Matthias Schoenaerts and Jason Mitchell had joined the cast of the film, with Laure de Clermont-Tonnerre directing from a screenplay she wrote, alongside Mona Fastvold and Brock Norman Brock.
 Canal+, Cine+, will produce the film, alongside Alain Goldman and Molly Hallam serving as a producer and executive producer under their Legende banner.
 In October 2017, Susan Sarandon, Gideon Adlon, Bruce Dern, Josh Stewart joined the cast of the film.
 Sarandon later departed from the cast and was replaced by Connie Britton.

-Filming took place at the Nevada State Prison in Carson City, Nevada.
+Filming took place at the Nevada State Prison, a former penitentiary in Carson City, Nevada, which closed in 2012.

 Release

 It had its world premiere at the Sundance Film Festival on January 31, 2019.
 It was released in a limited theatrical release on March 15, 2019, and on VOD by Universal Home Entertainment on June 4, 2019.

 Reception

 Box office

-The Mustang grossed grossed $5.3 million in the United States and Canada, and a worldwide total of $6.7 million.
+The Mustang grossed $5.3 million in the United States and Canada, and a worldwide total of $6.7 million.